-- b.
-When there are no beginning \\\\\\ inventories, equivalent units produced are the sameas \\\\\\ - c.
-In process costing, 100 units that are 60 percent completed are the equivalent of \\\\\\ completed units in terms of conversion costs. - d.
-There are two ways to treat the costsof the beginning inventory: \\\\\ and - e. \\\\\\ are those that have a relatively significant sales value, while \\\\\\ are those whose sales value is relatively minor in comparison with the value of the main, or joint, products.
+- i.
+Process costing is appropriate for companies that produce a continuous mass of through a series of - ii.
+When there are no beginning inventories, equivalent units produced are the sameas - iii.
+In process costing, 100 units that are 60 percent completed are the equivalent of completed units in terms of conversion costs. - iv.
+There are two ways to treat the costsof the beginning inventory: and - v. are those that have a relatively significant sales value, while are those whose sales value is relatively minor in comparison with the value of the main, or joint, products.